El Gordo Christmas Lottery

 Massive Prize Pool

-The prize pot is always over a billion Euros... yes, a BILLION!
-The 2014 Christmas draw paid out a stunning €2.24 Billion.
+The prize pot is always in billions of Euros... yes, BILLIONS!
+The 2016 Christmas draw paid out a stunning €2.24 Billion.

-But the most exciting thing about a prize pool of this size, is that the number of jackpot prizes is far greater than any normal sane lottery draw.
+But that's NOT the most exciting thing about this game!
+Even better is that there are far more jackpot prizes than any normal sane lottery draw.